vijithaepa/redux-twitter/README.md

 - The important thing to notice here is that mapStateToProps accepts two arguments:

       The state of the store
-      The props passed to the Tweet component
+      The props (from Calling) passed to the component (eg: Tweet)

+- Two type of components
+    * Container Components : connect with the Store
+    * Controlled Components : manage the state inside

 ## License

 MIT